Aspose/releases.aspose.com/content/en/words/nodejs-net/release-notes/2026/aspose-words-for-nodejs-via-net-26-6-release-notes.md

 |Add support for 'mso-spacerun' in MsoHtml documents|New Feature
 |Support date picker content control in PDF|New Feature
 |TOC page numbers incorrectly calculated|New Feature
-|Provide public access to Document.attachedToolbars|New Feature
+|Provide public access to document.attachedToolbars|New Feature
 |Repeated table header row should not be rendered on pages where the row does not fit in 2013 mode|Enhancement
 |Investigate whether it is possible to preserve pick date form fields in PDF|Enhancement
 |Support for preserving date picker content control in PDF output|Bug